 |Time||Twelve characters giving the hour, minute, seconds, and milliseconds in localtime as HH:MM:SS.mmm|

 |Message||The message format will vary for C, D, E, M, and W. I, P, F, and S type messages conform to the format below.|

 Particular attention should be paid to all E, M, T, and W messages as these may indicate improper operation.

-Initiation, Progress, and Final log messages (I, P, and F) share the same initial format:
+Initiation, Progress, Final, and Status log messages (I, P F, and S) share the same initial format:

 DocID SEND|GET Client User Encrypt "Path" "Action"

 |DocID||An 8 character hexidecimal transaction identifier.
 No two transactions can have the same DocID at the same time, and IDs will not be reused for a long time.|